 Before the third use, several important key plot points develop:

-1) Uncle Aaron is killed by King Pin (dead Uncle, classic Spider-Man), and revealed to be working as a villain, so the bonding with his Uncle over this move has a greater meaning in Miles’ life.
+1) Uncle Aaron is killed by King Pin (dead Uncle, classic Spider-Man), and revealed to be working as a villain.
+The bonding with his Uncle over this move immediately has a greater meaning in Miles’ life.

-2) Miles has been struggling to use his powers and unable to get control of them, meaning the rest of the characters from the Spiderverse are convinced that he is not yet ready for the responsibility of being Spider-Man.
+2) Miles has been struggling to use his powers and unable to get control of them.
+The rest of the characters from the Spiderverse are convinced that he is not yet ready for the responsibility of being Spider-Man.

-3) Miles develops a power to electric shock his enemy by touching them, which is a new Spider-Man power that hasn’t been seen before in the Spiderverse.
+3) Miles develops a power to electric shock his enemy by touching them.
+This is a new Spider-Man power that hasn’t been seen before in the Spiderverse.

 Shoulder Touch – 3

-If you’re familiar with how and why Narrative Triplets are used, you might predict the use of the third instance of the shoulder touch in advance, and when the electric shock power by touch is revealed it is a pretty good hint at what’s to come.
+If you’re familiar with how and why Narrative Triplets are used, you might predict the use of the third instance of the shoulder touch.
+When the electric shock power by touch is revealed it is a pretty good hint at what’s to come.

 So the third instance of this Narrative Triplet is when Miles uses the shoulder touch as the surprise element that allows him to overcome the King Pin.
 He electrically shocks the massive villain, successfully using and controlling his power, and as a hark back to the thing he bonded over his uncle with prior to his murder.